File Small Claims Online

 Step 6: File Your Complaint with the Court

-The Small Claims petition can be submitted with the court after a required waiting period of fifteen days from the demand letter.
+The Small Claims petition can be submitted to the court after a required waiting period of fifteen days from the demand letter.

 Step 7: Serve the Defendant with the Summons and Complaint